 An exogenous [ie. externally applied] substance or mixture that alters function(s) of the endocrine system and consequently causes adverse health effects in an intact organism, or its progeny, or (sub)populations.

-Download our free chemical management and compliance guide to see how we can support you to make positive change to your organisation.
+Download our chemical management and compliance guide to see how we can support you to make positive change to your organisation.